lumeland/blog/posts/lume-2.md

 this plugin has been removed, or rather, replaced with [UnoCSS](https://unocss.dev/).

-UnoCSS plugin is similar to TailwindCSS: it uses the postcss plugin to apply the changes and insert the code where the `@unocss` directive is defined.

 See the [UnoCSS docs at lume.land](https://lume.land/plugins/unocss/).

 ## Changed the behavior of plugins with plugins